MaciejSobstel/foody/README.md

 # foody
-"Meal Plan Generator Application for Calorie and Macronutrient Requirements"
+Meal Plan Generator Application for Calorie and Macronutrient Requirements